Dodgers set NL homer mark for month at 57, beat Rangers 7-2

 FINALLY … MAYBE

-The Rangers and Astros are finally supposed to get their Texas rivalry started in this pandemic-shortened season Tuesday in Houston.
+The Rangers and Astros are finally supposed to get their Texas rivalry started Tuesday in Houston.
 The lingering issue, though, is the postponement of Sunday’s game between visiting Oakland and the Astros.

 The A’s had a person in their traveling party test positive for COVID-19, forcing the postponement.
 Oakland went to Houston after playing a four-game series at the Rangers.